Political polarization in the United States: Definition and conceptualization

 The Pew Research Center defines political polarization in the United States as "the vast and growing gap between liberals and conservatives, Republicans and Democrats".
 According to psychology professors Gordon Heltzel and Kristin Laurin, political polarization occurs when "subsets of a population adopt increasingly dissimilar attitudes toward parties and party members (i.e., affective polarization), as well as ideologies and policies (ideological polarization.)"
 Polarization has been defined as both a process and a state of being.
 A defining aspect of polarization, though not its only facet, is a bimodal distribution around conflicting points of view or philosophies.
 In general, defining a threshold at which an issue is "polarized" is imprecise; detecting the trend of polarization, however, (increasing, decreasing, or stable) is more straightforward.

 The relationship between ideological and affective polarization is complicated and contested but, generally speaking, scholars recognize an increase in both ideological and affective polarization in the United States over time.
 Some research suggests that affective polarization is growing more rapidly than ideological polarization and perhaps even driving it.
 Political scientists debate the relationship between elite-driven polarization and mass polarization (among the general public).
 Morris Fiorina argues that the American public is not as polarized as is often assumed, suggesting that elite polarization is wrongly imputed to the general public.
 Conversely, Alan Abramowitz argues that mass polarization is actually imposing polarization upon elites through the electoral process.

 Affective polarization is closely related to political tribalism and "us-them" thinking.
 There is mounting psychological evidence that humans are hardwired to display loyalty towards in-groups and hostility and distrust towards out-groups, however they are defined.
 One way to describe this is to say that humans evolved to be partial empathizers, ready to empathize with those from whom they can expect reciprocity, while being incredibly skeptical towards outsiders.
-Recent research has shown that the interplay between out-group hostility and in-group empathy can in fact be the driver of ideological polarization.
-Indeed, many of our cognitive biases and failures of reason can be traced directly back to our apparent need to defend our group against threats, even when those threats consist mainly of ideas and words.
+Recent research has shown that the interplay between out-group hostility and in-group empathy can be the driver of ideological polarization.
+Many of our cognitive biases and failures of reason can be traced directly back to our apparent need to defend our group against threats, even when those threats consist mainly of ideas and words.
 Motivated reasoning and confirmation bias (or myside bias) help to explain the cognitive blindspots that lead us to dismiss or discredit challenging information while granting unwarranted credence to information that supports our pre-existing views.